planetary-social/planetary-ios/Logger/README.md

 # Logger

-** This library is part of [`Planetary`](https://github.com/planetary-social/planetary-ios) app.
+** This package is part of [`Planetary`](https://github.com/planetary-social/planetary-ios).
 It is not intended to be used standalone.**

 ----

-The `Logger` component encapsulates the logging requirements of `Planetary`, it logs everything to the filesystem and displays them in the console as well.
+`Logger` is a simple logging utility to output messages with the following features:

+- Print messages to different levels such as info and error
+- Auto-rolling of log files

 ## Usage

-Just import the module and start using the logging functions in `Log`.
+Import the `Logger` module and use any functions declared in the `Log` class.
 Just some examples:

 ```swift
 import Logger